SwedbankPay/developer.swedbankpay.com/_includes/autoclick.md

 AutoClick is a feature which automatically forwards the payer from the payment window when an instrument is selected, just as if they pressed the Pay button.
-It is only available when using **Checkout v3**, and currently only available for **ApplePay**.
+It is only available when using **Checkout v3**, for all wallets **except** ApplePay.
 Support for more payment instruments will be added going forward.
 Apart from adding the field in your payment order request, no changes are required at your (the merchant's) end for AutoClick to work.

 There are a couple of limitations in place for this feature.
-First of all, it is restricted to payment instruments which require **no input** from the payer before pressing the Pay button, like **ApplePay**.
+First of all, it is restricted to payment instruments which require **no input** from the payer before pressing the Pay button, like **GooglePay**.
 It will also be limited to instruments with **no terms and conditions**.
 This will exclude instruments like Invoice, as there are terms and conditions attached.
 As a consequence, activating AutoClick in a request which also contains a `termsOfServiceUrl`